mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 - Check with `cat /proc/cmdline`

 ## Tutorial
 There is simple tutorial in [Tutorial](https://github.com/mcgurk/Arduino-USB-HID-RetroJoystickAdapter/tree/master/Tutorial) folder.
-I tried to make it as clear as possible, so even if you are not familiar with coding, you may can do modifications to it (example add a button).
+We tried to make it as clear as possible, so even if you are not familiar with coding, you may can do modifications to it (example add a button).

 ## Misc